MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/using-outbound-rules-to-add-web-analytics-tracking-code.md

 ---
-title: "Using Outbound Rules to add Web Analytics tracking code | Microsoft Docs"
+title: "Using Outbound Rules to add Web Analytics tracking code"
 author: ruslany
 description: "This section of the documentation applies to the URL Rewrite Module Version 2.0 for IIS 7.
-This walkthrough will guide you through how to create an IIS outb..." ms.author: iiscontent
+This walkthrough will guide you through how to create an IIS outb..." ms.date: 07/16/2009 ms.assetid: 6b107283-291a-472f-8880-845d34cf5dab msc.legacyurl: /learn/extensions/url-rewrite-module/using-outbound-rules-to-add-web-analytics-tracking-code msc.type: authoredcontent
-manager: soshir
-ms.date: 07/16/2009
-ms.topic: article
-ms.assetid: 6b107283-291a-472f-8880-845d34cf5dab
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/url-rewrite-module/using-outbound-rules-to-add-web-analytics-tracking-code
-msc.type: authoredcontent
 ---